What to watch for today

 Scientists have revived tiny creatures frozen for 30 years.
 They are millimeter-long organisms, fondly nicknamed “water bears.”

 Our best wishes for a productive day.
-Please send any news, comments, fizzy drinks, and unwanted Swiss watches to on Twitter for updates throughout the day.
+Please send any news, comments, fizzy drinks, and unwanted Swiss watches to email@example.com.
+You can follow us on Twitter for updates throughout the day.